 Experimental birds

-The study was carried out on 200 chicks (DOC) Chabrobirdwere distributed to 2 farmers under the Front line demonstration (FLD) scheme in the year 2020-21 in Fig1.
+The study was carried out on 200 Chabro breed chicks (DOC) that were distributed to 2 farmers under the Front line demonstration (FLD) scheme in the year 2020-21 in Fig1.
 The chicks were procured from State Government Poultry Farm, Bharari, Jhansi (Uttar Pradesh).

 Chicks were brooded for one week of age.
 During brooding, the chicks were provided with a Magnificient Kuroiler Starter Crumbs and clean potable drinking water with 4% glucose after arrival at farm.
 These chicks were given vimeral @5.0 ml per 100 chicks, vitamin B-complex @ 20 ml per 100 chicks and liquid calcium 4 ml per 100 chicks daily in drinking water for one week.
-Thechicks were also vaccinated against Gumboro and Ranikhet diseases as per schedule.
-Data on body weights from 1 to 285 days of age Fig 2 a, b, egg production up to 40 weeks of age, age at first egg laying in Fig 3 egg weight and survivability percentages were recorded.
-The data wereanalyzed using appropriate statistical tool.
+The experimental birds were also vaccinated against Gumboro and Ranikhet diseases as per schedule.
+Data on body weights from 1 to 285 days of age has been represented in Fig 2 (a, b), egg production up to 40 weeks of age, age at first egg laying in Fig 3 egg weight and survivability percentages were recorded.
+The data was analyzed using appropriate statistical tool.

 Fig1: Distribution of chicks under FLD programme.